cucumber/docs/content/10-minute-tutorial.md

 }
 ```

-The JUnit runner will by default use classpath:package.of.my.runner to look for features
+The JUnit runner will by default use classpath:package.of.my.runner to look for features.
+You can also specify the location of the feature file(s) and glue file(s) you want Cucumber to use in the @CucumberOptions.

+To run your tests with the runner, run this runner class.
+You can do so by right clicking the class file and selecting `RunCucumberTest` from the context menu.

 You should get something like the following result:
 ```